-A majority of Americans are optimistic about technology’s potential impacts on our future even after the last couple of decades of dystopic future films from Hollywood.
-Most of them when asked about specifics like personal implants or robots caring for elderly were against those notions of technology. (*disclaimer: I have a personal implant to keep my heartbeat from sinking too low in overnight deep sleeps.)
+A majority of Americans are optimistic about technology’s potential impacts on our future even after the last couple of decades of dystopian future films from Hollywood.
+Most of them when asked about specifics like personal implants or robots caring for elderly were against those notions of technology.

 When asked for their general views on technology’s long-term impact on life in the future, technological optimists outnumber pessimists by two-to-one.
 Six in ten Americans (59%) feel that technological advancements will lead to a future in which people’s lives are mostly better, while 30% believe that life will be mostly worse.

 Demographically, these technological optimists are more likely to be men than women, and more likely to be college graduates than to have not completed college.
 Indeed, men with a college degree have an especially sunny outlook: 79% of this group expects that technology will have a mostly positive impact on life in the future, while just 14% expects that impact to be mostly negative.
 Despite having much different rates of technology use and ownership, younger and older Americans are equally positive about the long-term impact of technological change on life in the future.

 A good discussion on what’s right and what’s wrong with the current NSA rule sets and oversight.
 It starts dry but gets very interesting, please stick with it to the end.